ArunaStorage/documentation/get_started/basic_usage/06_How-To-ObjectGroups.md

 Upon deletion the labels, hooks and object references of the specific revision are removed directly but the revision itself will retain with the name and description set to "DELETED".
 Deleted ObjectGroups are excluded from the general methods which fetch multiple ObjectGroups except the id is specifically provided.

+This request needs at least MODIFY permissions on the ObjectGroup's Collection or the Project under which the Collection is registered.

 > :warning: **ObjectGroup revisions can not be restored even if the revision still exists as DELETED.**